|

 mirror and drain a bottle or two of wine.
 Like those long-ago pajama

-parties, with their sleepy 2 a.m. pauses and endless repetition of specific
+parties, with their sleepy 2 a.m. pauses and endless repetition of specific themes, Shaking the

-themes, Shaking the Dew has aimless or boring passages -- but it's all so cozy and amiable that you don't really mind.
+Dew has aimless or boring passages -- but it's all so cozy and amiable

-Five women are trapped in a shopping-mall
+Five women are trapped in a shopping-mall bathroom.
+This is a

-of the audience members commented afterward that if it had been five men,
+pretty contrived premise (one of the audience members commented afterward

-the door would have been off its hinges in fifteen minutes flat), but the
+that if it had been five men, the door would have been off its hinges in

-script and the actresses have enough charm to carry it off.
-Naturally,
+fifteen minutes flat), but the script and the actresses have enough charm

-these five women are very different; their paths would have been unlikely
+to carry it off.
+Naturally, these five women are very different; their

-to cross under any other circumstances.
-Cynthia is a repressed society girl
+paths would have been unlikely to cross under any other circumstances.

-who says she has never used a public restroom before.
-Her introduction to slutty Tami occurs when the latter sprays cheap
+restroom before.
+Her introduction to slutty Tami occurs when the latter

-hairspray around the entire mirror area and into her face.
-There's some bickering about toilet paper, and then
+sprays cheap hairspray around the entire mirror area and into her face.

 |

-MaryLee Herrmann
+MaryLee Herrmann (from left), Laura Norman

-(from left), Laura Norman (standing), Tara Casanova, Kate Avallone and Nina Grayson in Shaking the Dew From
+(standing), Tara Casanova, Kate Avallone and Nina Grayson in Shaking the

-the Lilies.
+Dew From the Lilies.

 |

-jokes are pretty feeble (how funny is it,
+are pretty feeble (how funny is it, really, to see Cynthia walking around

-really, to see Cynthia walking around with her skirt caught up in her
+with her skirt caught up in her panties to spasms of suppressed laughter

-dialogue is the cliché girly stuff you get on television: talk of droopy
+from the others?), and the dialogue is the cliché girly stuff you get on

-breasts, annoying pantyhose, how it's possible to be a feminist without
+television: talk of droopy breasts, annoying pantyhose, how it's possible

-being nasty, some nonsense about women's coffee-drinking habits revealing
+to be a feminist without being nasty, some nonsense about women's coffee-drinking

 Everyone in sequence -- well, almost everyone -- describes her

 first sexual encounter.
-And, dear God, is there a
+And, dear God, is there a woman anywhere on this

-woman anywhere on this sweet earth -- or at least in fiction -- who isn't
+sweet earth -- or at least in fiction -- who isn't struggling to throw off

-struggling to throw off the influence of a selfish, manipulative,
+the influence of a selfish, manipulative, insensitive or perfectionist

 Eventually, the women begin to reveal their secrets to each other.

-When prim Cynthia breaks down, it's genuinely shocking,
+When prim Cynthia breaks down, it's genuinely shocking, but this is

-implications -- by Tami's revelation of childhood trauma.
-Sequential
+Tami's revelation of childhood trauma.
+Sequential confessions are a staple

-confessions are a staple of drama in our therapy-saturated culture, but
+of drama in our therapy-saturated culture, but they need to go somewhere.

-in themselves, supply a satisfying sense of climax and resolution.
-This
+Tearful monologues don't, in themselves, supply a satisfying sense of

-weakness in the script is underlined by the fact
+climax and resolution.
+This weakness in the script is underlined by the

-the same spot on the stage.
+from the same spot on the stage.

 But somehow the play does prevail.
-There's
+There's something disarming in

-their cluttered, exhausted and enforced intimacy.
-MaryLee
+exhausted and enforced intimacy.
+MaryLee Herrmann's Tami grows on you as

-Herrmann's Tami grows on you as the evening progresses, as does Nina
+the evening progresses, as does Nina Grayson's phlegmatic Nicole.
+Susan is

-of disconnected comments than a human being.
-Tara
+a difficult role, more a collection of disconnected comments than a human

-Casanova makes her simply matter-of-fact.
-Kate Avallone
+being.
+Tara Casanova makes her simply matter-of-fact.
+Kate Avallone and

-audience mesmerized with a poem about orgasm that somehow manages to be
+the audience mesmerized with a poem about orgasm that somehow manages to be

 more lyrical than raunchy.
 As Cynthia, Laura Norman has a sly, understated